An Automotive Electrical

 Heat Due to Resistance in the current path:

 Looking at the P = V x I equation again, we can see that any time we pass current through a conductor, and there is a voltage across that conductor we will have a power generated.
 This is also called resistance heating, or I²R loss.
 If we have a solid connection through wire and connections of adequate size, the resistance is so low, that we can pretty much call it zero, hence no (significant) voltage is across the connection and we have no (appreciable) heat generated.

-If however we continue to pass current through a conductor when that conductors' cross-sectional area has been diminished in some way (a nick in a wire, a loose screw on a terminal, a worn contact in a switch, or through years worth of corrosion), at some point, we do start generating a (significant) voltage across the conductor and the resulting heat at the poor connection.
+If however we continue to pass current through a conductor when that conductors' cross-sectional area has been diminished in some way (a nick in a wire, broken wire strands, or strands that didn't make it into a crimp connector, a loose screw on a terminal, a worn contact in a switch, or through years worth of corrosion), at some point, we do start generating a (significant) voltage across the conductor and the resulting heat at the poor connection.
 See below!

 Perfect proof!
 A fuseblock returned to SwEm as a core, showing thermal damage caused by heat generated by hidden corrosion...next step: Fire in the Hole!
 I bet this heating would have shown up on an Infra-Red scan!
 See also Link: http://www.sw-em.com/gastight.htm#I2R%20Heating